Toyol: Appearance and behaviour

 The toyol is traditionally and commonly described as looking no different from a near-naked toddler.
 However, regional differences can account for variation in appearance and characteristics; the toyol is claimed to look like a normal child with the exception of sharp teeth and red eyes, but the Indonesian tuyul has the addition of green skin and pointed ears.
 The tuyul has the ability to scale walls and climb roofs.
 Modern depictions often give the toyol a goblin-like appearance with green or grey skin, pointed ears, and clouded eyes.

 The toyol's behaviour and personality is typically said to be similar to that of a playful child, where it enjoys sweets, toys, and clothes.
 Its small size and childish tendencies are said to render it harmless.
-Although, behavioural characteristics can also differ according to region.
-For instance, the kuman-thong and kuman-lay are said to be more benevolent, and unlike the toyol whose owner has to tame, these Thai spirits do not need sacrifices nor rituals to be done in order to invoke their services.
+Behavioural characteristics can also differ according to region.
+For instance, the kuman-thong and kuman-lay are said to be more benevolent, and unlike the toyol whose owner has to tame, these Thai spirits do not need neither sacrifices nor rituals in order to invoke their services.
 The toyol is also said to only steal half of a person's valuable belongings.
 While widely known to help its guardian pilfer, the toyol carries out other mischievous acts when commanded.